Addiction Recovery Services

 It provides evaluation and management for your individual Opioid Dependence needs and recommends a comprehensive program to assist you with your condition.

-Suboxone / Buprenorphine Detox Program at Advanced Medical and Cosmetic Center...
+Suboxone / Buprenorphine Detox Program...
 Is this for me?

 Our trained and certified Opioid addiction providers provide an outpatient option to assist you with your condition.
 They will get to know you as an individual and understand your circumstances and recommend a multi-disciplinary approach to assist you with your condition.
 At the core of this approach is the prescription of the medication Buprenorphine.